mitchell-carroll/Awesome-GameDev-Tools/README.md

 # Awesome GameDev Tools

 A list of open Source game engines that are available for free.
+All of them have 3D capability and some include 2D as well.